IITreborII/AW-Strat-Tester/README.md

 Some basics features are available for now, look at the following roadmap for more infos.

+## How to use Patch

+1. Download S1x Files (https://mega.nz/folder/oLAViLiZ#3xUbLir3T9AdB51FqdhPlQ)
+2. Put S1X Files inside your Game folder
+3. Open the "S1x" Folder and inside create a Folder called "scripts"
+4. Drag and Drop the patch inside "scripts" Folder.

 ## Roadmap

 - [x] Give starting loadout depending on map